The Shigir Idol

-Totem poles are often seen as quintessential features of the Northwest Coast of America.
-The Simon Frazer University lists ten types of American totem pole which indicate their diversity and how the term “totem” can be misleading when applied to them.
-Three common types the list includes are Memorial Poles, Welcome/Potlatch Figures, and House Posts.
-A Memorial Pole is one that is raised after the death of a chief or high-ranking person.
-The motives and symbols carved on it memorialise significant events in the life of the person.
-Welcome/Potlatch Figures are raised and put in sight of guests arriving by water for a feast or gift-giving meeting.
+Totem poles are often seen as quintessential items of the Northwest Coast of America.
+The Simon Frazer University lists ten types of totem pole which displays their diversity and use.
+Three common types from the list are memorial poles, welcome/potlatch figures, and house posts.
+Memorial poles are raised after the death of a chief or important person; the motives and symbols it bears memorialize significant events in their life.
+Welcome/potlatch figures are raised and put in sight of guests arriving from afar or by water for banquets or meetings.
 These anthropomorphic poles are usually depicted in welcoming postures.
-Related to Welcome/Potlatch Figures are Speakers Posts which describe ancestral figures with open mouths.
-Speakers stand behind these poles and articulate as part of a greeting ceremony.
-Both these forms can be accompanied by a larger pole known as a Commemorative Figure, decorated with symbolic designs and family crests, stood outside the meeting house.
+Related to welcome/potlatch figures are speakers posts which model ancestral figures with open mouths; people stand behind these poles and speak as part of greeting ceremony.
+Both these forms can be accompanied by a larger pole known as a commemorative figure, decorated with symbolic designs and family crests, stood outside meeting houses.

 Hamatsa secret society 1895 (Hayden & Villeneuve, 2011)

-A House Post is humanoid and architectural.
-Depending on the type of house, House Posts come in singles or doubles and support the beams of the roof.
-In addition to their appearance as supernatural beings, House Posts can also feature carvings signifying lineages and histories.
-The Hamatsa secret society relate a sacred legend in their ceremonies about encounter with House Posts and the origin of the totem pole.
-When two brothers got lost on a hunting trip, they found a strange house with red smoke oozing from its roof.
+A house post is symbolically human and architectural.
+Depending on the type of house, these posts come in singles or doubles and support roof beams.
+In addition to their form as fearsome supernatural beings, they combine carvings signifying lineage and histories.
+The Hamatsa society relate a legend about an encounter with house posts which bears on the origin of the totem pole.
+Two brothers got lost on a hunting trip and found a strange house with red smoke oozing from its roof.
 When they entered nobody was there but one of the house posts was a living woman.
-She warned them about the owner of the house, a dreadful man-eating giant with man-eating birds for his companions.
-When the giant returned the brothers defeated him and from the house took bird and bear masks and the first pole.
+She warned them about the owner of the house, a dreadful giant with man-eating birds for his companions.
+When the giant returned the brothers defeated him and from his house they took bird and bear masks and the first totem pole back to their world.

 The Shigir Idol (image, AC)

-In 1894 a large wooden statue was discovered at a depth of four metres in a peat bog on the eastern slope of the Ural Mountains about 100 km from Ekaterinburg, Russia.
-Today, the Urals mark the boundary between western Russia and Siberia.
-The anthropomorphic sculpture became known as the ‘Shigir Idol’ named after the peat bog situated in an open-air gold mine, a site from which other prehistoric artefacts have been found, including arrowheads depicting waterfowl, a wooden bear head, amulets made of bear fangs, and an antler staff-head depicting a mythic beast combining wolf, boar and bear.
-The Shigir Idol was presented as a gift by the landowner to the Urals Society of Natural History, today the Sverdlovsk Regional Museum, Ekaterinburg.
+In 1894 a large wooden statue was discovered at a depth of 4-metres in a peatbog on the eastern slope of the Ural Mountains, about 100 km from present-day Ekaterinburg, Russia.
+Today, these mountains mark the boundary between western Russia and Siberia.
+The broadly anthropomorphic sculpture became known as the ‘Shigir Idol’ named after the wetland in which it was found, a site known for other prehistoric finds such as a bear mask, bear fang amulets, and an antler staff-head depicting a beast of bear-boar-wolf appearance.
+The wetland owner presented the Shigir Idol as a gift to the Urals Society of Natural History, today the Sverdlovsk Regional Museum.

 Early sketch of the idol’s symbolic content